CamIce2002/TheMrNewVegas.github.io/docs/3ddr/2-Installation.md

 **Step 15:** Ensure that the beginning of all paths in here match to where your Oblivion is located on your computer.
 Exit this menu once done.
 > If they do not, change the paths to where your game is located

-**Step 16:** In the dropdown again, select MagicLoader.
-Press Run.
-When Magic Loader Opens, press "Do Magic" and wait for it to complete.
-Then close Magic Loader.
+**Step 16:** In the dropdown again, select Dungeons & Daedra - Remastered", then press "Run".

-**Step 17:** In the same dropdown, select "Dungeons & Daedra: Remastered", click play, and give yourself a pat on the back because you are done!
+Enjoy playing the list!

 # Troubleshooting Installation Issues

 **Load Order Issues:** If your load or mod order does not seem to be correct, follow the below steps
 - Close out of Mod Organizer
-- Go to our Discord and grab the Load Order or Modlist.txt from **here**
-- Download the loadorder.txt and/or modlist.txt
+- Grab our loadorder.txt, modlist.txt, mods.txt, & paks.txt from [Load Order Library](https://loadorderlibrary.com/lists/dungeons-daedra-2)
 - Navigate to your modlist location, then to `Profiles/Default`
-- Copy & Paste the LoadOrder.TXT and/or Modlists.TXT you just downloaded into here and overwrite the old ones
+- Copy & Paste the files you just downloaded into here and overwrite the old ones